Blockstream/green_ios/README.md

 * tools/build.sh

-With no options it will attempt to build all configurations buildable (i.e. for iphone you can only build on osx)
+With no options it will attempt to build all configurations buildable (i.e. for iphone you can only build on osx).

-Different options if you want to build a different configuration (flags in squared brackets are optional):
+Options exist if you want to build a different configuration (flags in squared brackets are optional):

 --clang
 --gcc
 --ndk [armeabi armeabi-v7a arm64-v8a x86 x86_64]
 --iphone [static]
---buildtype=debug

 for example